pydanny/pydanny.github.com/posts/2012-09-27-need-more-pycon-submissions.rst

 .. _`call for papers (CFP)`: https://us.pycon.org/2013/speaking/cfp/

-On the tutorial side of things, **we especially need more Intro to Python level efforts**.
+On the 3 hour tutorial side of things, **we especially need more Intro to Python level submission**.
 That means getting beginners up to speed on basic Python techniques, so they can then exploit the other tutorials, conference, and sprints to their full advantage.

 Now onto some questions...
 ==========================